Home Compare CHD vs OR.PA

 Price setup map for CHD and OR.PA Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer CHDOR.PA Relative valuation Structural strength

-Church & Dwight Co., Inc. looks stronger on relative valuation, while the broader price setup remains mixed.
+Church & Dwight Co., Inc. still looks stronger, and the price setup does not materially undermine that lead.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.